arnaudoff/scala-quick/10_composition_and_inheritance/README.md

 # Composition and inheritance

-- We'll be looking at composition vs inheritance this chapter
+- We'll be looking at composition vs inheritance this lecture
 - As known, composition means one class holds a reference to another
 - Inheritance is the classical superclass/subclass relationship